dyo/dyo/README.md

 validates props passed to components insuring they are of the the specificied type, works just like it would in react-land.
-The build in validtors are `[number, string, bool, array, object, func]` and you can also create your own validators.
+The built in validtors are `[number, string, bool, array, object, func]` and you can also create your own validators. note that propTypes are only evaluated when NODE_ENV is defined and its value is not set to 'production'.

 ```javascript
 dio.createComponent({